UtahMountainBiking.com is your source for bike trail info, repair instructions, feature articles, first aid, fitness, and goodies.

 In shaded forest areas, the soil gets pretty slimy after a rainstorm.
 This trail will be highly dangerous when wet.
 Big tires, aggressive knobs, low center of gravity.

-We expect that, like nearby Clarks Trail, this trail will be closed during early spring and late fall when the surface is soft.
+This trail will be closed during early spring and late fall when the surface is soft.
+Do NOT poach this trail during off-season or when temporarily closed due to storms.
+Check Draper's recreation website for closure status.

 This tabletop jump clears 8 feet.
 Launch the upside, land the downside.
 If you fall short, there's the tabletop to land on.
 The B-line (to your right) skirts the jump, but offers a little lip to jump off, if you like.